-Where evidence for Outcomes is assessed on a sample basis, all the content listed in the knowledge and/or skills section must be taught and available for assessment.
-Candidates should not know in advance the items on which they will be assessed.
-Different items should be sampled on each assessment occasion.
+Where evidence for Outcomes is assessed on a sample basis, the whole of the content listed in the knowledge and/or skills section must be taught and available for assessment.
+Candidates should not know in advance the items on which they will be assessed and different items should be sampled on each assessment occasion.

-Analyse fluid flow patterns.
+Analyse fluid flow patterns

-- viscosity; dynamic viscosity and kinematic viscosity - flow types (laminar, transitional and dynamic) - Reynolds Number - relationship between Reynolds Number with dynamic and kinematic viscosity - ♦ drag - component drag forces - flow separation - patterns around bodies on which flow separation occurs (bluff body shape; streamlined shape; cube or rectangle)
+- Viscosity; dynamic viscosity and kinematic viscosity - Flow types (laminar, transitional and dynamic) - Reynolds Number - Relationship between Reynolds Number with dynamic and kinematic viscosity - Drag - Component drag forces - Flow separation - Patterns around bodies on which flow separation occurs (bluff body shape; streamlined shape; cube or rectangle)

 Evidence for the knowledge and/or skills items in this Outcome should be provided on a sample basis.
 The evidence may be presented in response to specific questions.
 Each candidate will need to demonstrate that they can answer questions correctly based on a sample of the items shown above.
-In any assessment of this Outcome, five out of eight knowledge and/or skills items should be sampled.
+In any assessment of this Outcome five out of eight knowledge and/or skills items should be sampled.

-In order to ensure that the candidates will not be able to foresee what items they will be questioned on, a different sample of five out of eight knowledge and/or skills items is required each time the Outcome is assessed Candidates must provide a satisfactory response to all five items.
+In order to ensure that the candidates will not be able to foresee what items they will be questioned on, a different sample of five out of eight knowledge and/or skills items is required each time the Outcome is assessed.
+Candidates must provide a satisfactory response to all five items.